10 things to do on a rainy day

-Go surfing in the rain
+Surfing in the rain

 If you've got kids, there's no better way to keep them entertained and energised than a visit to your local swimming pool.
 Lagan Valley LeisurePlex in Lisburn is a favourite with a lazy river and a variety of chutes and slides.
-Bangor Aurora Aquatic & Leisure Complex, Northern Ireland's first 50 metre swimming pool, comes complete with a choice of 3 pools, waves and flumes for a great family day out.
+Bangor Aurora Aquatic & Leisure Complex, Northern Ireland's first 50 metre swimming pool, comes complete with a choice of three pools, waves and flumes for a great family day out.

-Take a river walk and coastal trek
+Take a scenic river walk and coastal trek

 Northern Ireland is full of scenic walks for all ages and abilities.
 So wrap up in your raincoat, dig out your wellies and take a walk along one of our beautiful rivers, forest parks or if you fancy a bit of sea air, why not venture to the coast?